emarsden/dash-mpd-cli/doc/src/usage.md

 When muxing into `CONTAINER`, try muxing applications in order `ORDERING`.
 You can use this option multiple times.
 Examples: `mp4:mp4box,vlc` and `avi:ffmpeg`.

+    --concat-preference <CONTAINER:ORDERING>

+When concatenating media streams into `CONTAINER`, try concat helper applications in order `ORDERING`.
+You can use this option multiple times.

     --key <KID:KEY>

 Use `KID:KEY` to decrypt encrypted media streams. `KID` should be either a track id in decimal (e.g.